 Campus Permit Fraud

-With the significant improvements in digital imaging technology and do it yourself printing we have noticed an increase in permit fraud on University and College campuses.
+Also, due to the significant improvements in digital imaging technology and do it yourself printing, we have noticed an increase in permit fraud on University and College campuses.
 Some of the parking permit frauds are easy to spot, while others are more sophisticated and sometimes appear to be very good replicas of issued permits.

 In January 2016, Campus Enforcement and Patrol at Memorial University of Newfoundland reported that they saw an increase in fake permits.
 From October to December they identified 70 fake permits across their lots.
 Another example is Conestoga College who reported that they identified 34 forged permits which they anticipate cost them almost $9,000 in lost parking fees.
 Grand Valley State University also saw an increase in permit faking from a total of 9 in 2015-16 to 18 identified in the first semester of the following year.
 Most of the abuse was by students.

 Fake or forged permits are sometimes easy for your best patrol teams to identify.
 However, it’s unlikely they’re all found and removing one doesn’t really prevent the driver from repeating the process again.
-In a “market” for fraudulent or misused parking permits there may be 3rd parties who obtain or create these parking permits and sell them.
-Plus, in many municipalities, the permits themselves are legitimate but are being misused by someone else, which can be difficult to identify by a patrol officers.
+There is a “market” for fraudulent or misused parking permits.
+There may be 3rd parties who obtain or create these parking permits and sell them.
+An issue in many municipalities is that the permits are legitimate but are being misused by someone else, which can be difficult to identify by a patrol officers.

-Different approaches can help reduce permit fraud including requiring frequent renewals for accessible permits, or a tough and controlled application process.
+As a result, there are different approaches that can help reduce permit fraud.
+These include; requiring frequent renewals for accessible permits, or a tough and controlled application process.
 Alternatively, as in the case of Portland, eliminating the benefits that drive misuse like free parking, will remove the demand.

-There are solutions available to analyse data to help identify things like accessible permits going to out of state addresses or issued to deceased people.
-Those systems can also alert officials to medical providers who issue more permits than what would be considered “normal”.
+Solutions are available to analyse data to help identify things like accessible permits going to out of state addresses or issued to deceased people.
+Systems can also alert officials to medical providers who issue more permits than what would be considered “normal”.

 Permitless with License Plate Recognition

-The use of License Plate Recognition technology prevents parking permit fraud because your organization no longer requires a printed permit.
-Parking access is associated with a vehicle license plate number so there is no physical permit to replicate or alter.
-Cameras mounted on patrol vehicles or at a lot entrance identify vehicles who don’t have valid permits.
-This could mean they have no permit, their permit access has expired, or they are parked in a zone outside of what they have paid for.
+License Plate Recognition technology prevents parking permit fraud because your organization no longer requires a printed permit.
+Therefore, parking access is associated with a vehicle license plate number so there is no physical permit to replicate or alter.
+The cameras mounted on patrol vehicles or at a lot entrance can identify vehicles who don’t have valid permits.
+Invalid permits could mean; they have no permit, their permit has expired, or they’re parked in the incorrect zone.
 Organizations who have installed an ALPR system have seen an increase in permit sales and compliance.

 LPR has other benefits too, including less reliance on patrol officers to peer in the window of hundreds of vehicles every day.
 Drivers appreciate the easy online applications and removing the need of a permit in their vehicle.
 Parking operations see savings in printing costs and administrative hours dedicated to permit issuance and management as well.